 This page provides access to scans of some of the 19th-century maps of the Middle East, North Africa, and Central Asia.
 Most of these maps were published in Western Europe, and nearly all the others were published in Russia or in the United States.
 The maps are products of--or were designed to support--the major European and Russian activities in the region: exploration, scientific research, resource exploitation, conquest, and administration.

 The Harvard Map Collection is one of the oldest and largest collections of cartographic materials in the United States with over 500,000 items.
-However, only a representative sample of the collection has actually been digitized.
+About 2,700 maps from the collection have been digitized.
 Visit this site to find maps of the Revolutionary War, London, Massachusetts towns, and other "treasures."

 More than 5,000 maps representing many different time periods.
 Their user friendly license allows teachers and students to use up to 25 maps in non-commercial educational projects without further permission.
 You may need to right click and save the file in order to get it to open.